Sank6/Discord-Bot-List/README.md

 # Features

 This botlist is still being updated, but here's a list of current features:
+ - Bot resubmit option
+ - Bot Widget
+ - Markdown descriptions
+ - Nice minimalist website (with dark theme)
+ - Search option
+ - Easy setup (all customisation features in one file)
+ - Discord bot with many commands
  - Server count API
- - Widget
- - Discord Bot

 # Contributing